haiwera-silk-cd/magento-devdocs/guides/v2.1/javascript-dev-guide/javascript/js_practice.md

 <h3>Step 2: Add the custom script to the file system</h3>

-For the jCarousel widget to be able to use the configuration passed to the gallery widget, OrangeCo needs to add a "wrapper" script.
+For the jCarousel widget to be able to use the configuration passed to the 相册小工具, OrangeCo needs to add a "wrapper" script.

 To do this, OrangeCo adds the following files in the `app/design/OrangeCo/orange/web/js` directory: